-Gao research group in Mechanical Engineering at The University of Texas at San Antonio works on interdisciplinary problems among mechanics, materials, computational science and biology.
-The mission of our research is to advance the fundamental understanding of multiscale mechanical behavior of materials and to make a transformative impact on materials design and discovery for diverse applications.
+Gao research group in Mechanical Engineering at Texas A&M University works on interdisciplinary problems in solid mechanics and materials science.
+Combining multiscale modeling, machine learning and experiments, we aim to advance the fundamental understanding of mechanical and multifunctional behavior of materials and to make a transformative impact on materials design and discovery for diverse applications.
 Our research has plentiful applications in renewable energy, micro- and nano-electromechanical devices, additive manufacturing, and biomedical engineering.
-The group will move to Mechanical Engineering at Texas A&M University in Fall 2022.
+We are hiring postdoc and graduate students.

 Phase Transition in 2D material: Monolayer MoTe2 exhibits two stable structural phases: semiconducting 2H phase and metallic 1T′ phase.
 This study quantitatively elucidates the atomistic, thermodynamic and kinetic mechanism of the phase transition under applied stress.
 The results shed light on the phase engineering of 2D TMD materials with stress at the atomic level (EML, 2020).

 FD-Bell Theory: Stress can be applied to modulate solid–solid phase transitions because the stress changes the transition energy barrier which determines the phase transition rate.
 The lower the barrier, the higher the rate and more likely the phase transition occurs.
 This study presents a new theoretical method – finite deformation Bell theory, for predicting transition barriers as a function of the applied stress field (JMPS, 2020).

 FD-NEB Method: A finite deformation Nudged Elastic Band method is developed to determine the pathway of a solid-solid transition process subjected to external stress fields.
 It provides more accurate prediction for minimum energy path as compared to previous methods when solids undergo large deformation during transitions (J. Chem.
 Phys, 2019).